Our Creative Curriculum

 At Coopersale, we want to challenge our children to become independent, well-round individuals who take ownership of their learning and become deep thinkers.
 Moreover, we want our children to be able to apply their knowledge and skill set in a range of contexts within school and real life.

-These drivers form the basis of everything we do and how we behave in and around school, from Nursery to Year 6, in all aspects of school life.
+These drivers form the basis of everything we do and how we behave in and around school, from Reception to Year 6, in all aspects of school life.
 They also support the teaching of British Values throughout the school.